Twitch's Marketing and Growth Explained

 1. The Rise of Live Streaming

 Twitch is streamed live, in real time.
 This keeps them ahead of their competitors, but they weren't the first to do so.
-In 2012, YouTube collaborated with RedBull to display the largest livestream to date.
-Maybe you remember watching Felix Baumgartner jumping from a helium balloon.
-When Felix jumped from 128,000 feet in space, 8 million people tuned in to watch.
+In 2012, YouTube collaborated with RedBull to display the largest livestream to date with Felix Baumgartner's record-breaking stratospheric skydive from 128,000 feet.
+The event drew over 8 million concurrent viewers, showcasing the massive audience potential for live streaming.

 This historical event was a primary moment furthering the all-ready increasing popularity of live stream events.
 In 2016, the live video streaming market was worth $30 billion, and is expected to be worth nearly $185 billion by 2027.
 Thanks, YouTube.